wp-plugins/opensearchserver-search/readme.txt

  * Search results can be filtered using **facets**,
  * Automatic search suggestions through **autocompletion**,
  * **Spell-checking** with automatic substitution,
+ * **Search into your files**: .docx, .doc, .pdf, .rtf, etc. The plugin will extract text from your attachments and index it.
  * Automatic indexing of content as soon as it gets published, edited or deleted,
  * Can index and search through **all type of content**,
  * Can index and search **every taxonomies**,